leohuynh75/Bank-Customer-Churn-Analysis/README.md

 The project aims to build a churn analysis dashboard system for banking customers to help businesses identify customer groups at high risk of leaving, understand their behavioral characteristics, and develop appropriate retention strategies.
 This dashboard helps sales and customer care departments make faster decisions based on real data, while improving customer retention and optimizing marketing costs.

 ## Data source
-For the data source, get the dataset here: [LINK](https://drive.google.com/file/d/1SWjBoeVXciPHSzmW0SzFxUcAk4V7-KuE/view?usp=drive_link)
+For the data source, get the dataset of 10,000 records here: [LINK](https://drive.google.com/file/d/1SWjBoeVXciPHSzmW0SzFxUcAk4V7-KuE/view?usp=drive_link)

 And here is the data description:
 - RowNumber: The index of the row